-This verse gets tossed off a lot in both East and West by Buddhists and non-Buddhists, perhaps because it sounds so simplistic and so “non-invasive,” simple, minimal, and noble.
+This verse gets tossed off a lot in both East and West by Buddhists and non-Buddhists, perhaps because it sounds so simplistic and so non-invasive, simple, minimal–and noble.
 It reminds me of a British documentary about a man who traveled the world to acquaint himself with the various religions as they are really lived.
 In Japan he spoke with a real saint, the head of a sect of Amida Buddhists.
-The saint outlined the path of Amidism, and the man remarked that it sounded too simple to him.
+The saint outlined the path of Amidism, and the man remarked that it sounded too simple and easy to him.
 The saint laughed and said: “Just try it.”
 So we must not take this verse as lightly as many do.

-Who can abstain from all evil–physical, mental, and spiritual?
+Who can abstain from all evil, physical, mental, and spiritual?
 All evil!
 Who can only do good?
 Only good!
 And this is not according to our ideas, but according to the ideas of the Buddhas, whose perfect purity is inconceivable.
-What a task–to thoroughly purify our mind.
-We have taken millions of years to get our mind in this defiled state–how long will it take to undefile it?
+What a task: to thoroughly purify our mind.
+We have taken millions of years to get our mind into this defiled state, how long will it take to undefile it?
 Yet this is the teaching of the Buddhas, and there are no shortcuts or bargain days.

 A few facts

 Someone wrote to me, telling of serious spiritual failures and expressing profound discouragement and depression.
-This is what I wrote in response, and I think it will be meaningful to you–mostly because it comes from conversations I have had with saints.
+This is what I wrote in response, and I hope it will be meaningful to you, mostly because it comes from conversations I have had with saints.

 “Many mistakes–and even falls–can occur in spiritual life, but a person can always get up and keep journeying onward.
 As long as this is done there is always hope for eventual success.
 There is only one thing that can prevent this: discouragement.
 If the sadhaka becomes discouraged at his failures and begins to feel hopeless and gives up his efforts, then no improvement is possible.
 Because of this, discouragement is the worst thing that can happen to a sadhaka, for it will end all spiritual progress.
 Be sure that you never give into this most harmful thing, and you need never fear failure.
 If it occurs, arise and keep on moving.
 Then nothing will be able to stop you in reaching the Goal.”

 Nirvana is supreme, say the Buddhas.
 This has two meanings.
 First, that Nirvana is the Absolute State, that there is nothing whatsoever beyond it.
 In writings of the Thai Forest Tradition we find the teaching that Nirvana is not just a state, but Ultimate Reality Itself.
 Nirvana is equated with the Buddha Nature as expressed by Mahayana Buddhists.
-Second, the attainment of Nirvana is the supreme necessity and should be the highest priority in the lives of those who would follow Buddha Dharma (Buddha Tao).
-Nirvana should be the highest aim of our life, and our life should be lived in the context of Nirvana, for it is the ultimate realization/union of Buddha, Dharma, and Sangha.
+Second, the attainment of Nirvana is the supreme necessity and should be the highest priority in the lives of those who would follow Buddha Dharma, the Buddha Tao. (“Buddhism” is a word coined by Western scholars for the teaching of Buddha, but Buddha Tao was the name given to it for over two thousand years by its followers.)
+Nirvana should be the highest aim of our life, and our life should be lived in the context of Nirvana, for it is the ultimate realization and union of Buddha, Dharma and Sangha.

 Nor is he a man of religion who causes suffering to others.
 What I just said applies here, as well.
-However, it should be pointed out that there is a vast difference between harming someone and “offending” them.
+However, it should be pointed out that there is a vast difference between harming someone and offending them.
 Certainly it is wrong to attack another in speech or to deliberately try to hurt them.
-But there are professional “offendees” who use this to make the “offender” look bad and to even suppress the speech or action they do not like.
-This has become epidemic in the last few decades, and sometimes reaches the positively psychotic and vicious.
+But there are professional offendees who use this to make the supposed offender look bad and to even suppress the speech or action they do not like.
+This has become epidemic in the last few decades, and sometimes reaches the positively psychotic and vicious degree.
 Buddha was not saying that the virtuous have to please everybody.
 He certainly did not himself, and he spoke very plainly, though never with any intent other than the welfare of his hearers.
 Their response was totally their choice.